sampwhite/dynamicruntime/core/src/main/resources/content/md/DynamicType.md

 the requests do not take ordinary parameters.
 As another example, *None* can represent either file uploads or file downloads.

-Before we go on we call a type *simple* if it has no fields and a recursive chase up the *base* types leads to a primitive type.
+Before we go on, we call a type *simple* if it has no fields and a recursive chase up the *base* types leads to a primitive type.
 A type is *anonymous* if it is not captured into the DnSchemaStore.
 The data structure of the DnType is as follows.